charlesreid1/charlesreid1.github.io/pelican/content/josephus-3.md

 the last item removed.**

-(Explanation: Combining Fact 1 and Fact 2, we can see that eventually we will always reach a "special case" where the circle size is a power of 2.
-The worst case is when the circle size takes $n-2$ steps to reduce to a size of $2$.)
+(Explanation: Combining Fact 1 and Fact 2, we can see that eventually we will always reach the special case of the circle size being a power of 2, since with each step, we reduce the circle size by 1.
+For example, for a circle size of 22, we must carry out 6 removal operations to reach a circle size of 16, at which point the item at the starting position will be the last item to be removed from the circle.)

 <br />